ConductScreen

-Automated Morphological Phenotyping of Prenatal Opioid Exposure in Human Neural Organoids
+Automated Morphological Phenotyping of Developmental Neurotoxicity in Human Neural Organoids

-A combinatorial in vitro/in silico NAM for quantifying how opioid exposure alters neurodevelopmental morphology.
+A combinatorial in vitro/in silico NAM for quantifying how prenatal substance exposure alters neurodevelopmental morphology.
 No animals required.

 1,407